 Debt is something that can be taken into account when you reach a stage in which you need to grow your business, but not during its startup phase.
 Debt is an additional toll on your cash flow and as such, it should be contemplated only after your business has already started turning a profit.

 As you start a new venture you will already be in debt, as you’ll be already subject to a variety of monthly payments connected to the space you’ll be using, the materials necessary to create your collections, and the use of any assistance you might need to get the job done.

-This should make you think about ways in which you can start a business by moving in the opposite direction, by creating assets which are inexpensive and may, in time lead to high monetisation potential.
+This should make you think about ways in which you can start a business by moving in the opposite direction, by creating assets that are inexpensive and may, in time lead to high monetization potential.
 We discuss this approach in an article entitled: 5 Steps to Starting a Digital Business with Little or No Money.
 The article is intended for startups in the tech sector, but it still applies to the fashion industry nonetheless.

 When it comes to financing your business, the challenge is picking the right financial strategy for the a particular stage of development your company is at.